Updated on September 13, 2023

 The money you set aside will roll over from year to year.
 Unlike a Flexible Spending Account (FSA), you do not have to use up the funds each year before they expire.

 If you are not planning to use your HSA anytime soon, you can invest the balance and use the account to save money for retirement.
-Of course, it is a good idea to speak to your financial adviser about any investments you plan to make.
+Of course, speaking to your financial adviser about any investments you plan to make is a good idea.

-Can You Use an HSA or FSA for Glasses and Contacts?
+Can You Use an FSA or HSA for Glasses and Contacts?

-• Prescription eyeglasses (including bifocals, progressive multifocals, and reading glasses)
+• Prescription eyeglasses (including bifocals, progressive multifocal, and reading glasses)

 • Prescription sunglasses